Rachel Brosnahan

-Early life
+Early life and education

-Brosnahan was born in Milwaukee, Wisconsin, to Carol and Earl Brosnahan, who worked in children's publishing.
-Her mother is British and her father is American and of Irish descent.
+Brosnahan was born on July 12, 1990, in Milwaukee, Wisconsin, to Carol and Earl Brosnahan, who worked in children's publishing.
+Her mother is British, and her father is an American of Irish descent.
 From age four, Brosnahan was raised in Highland Park, Illinois.
 She has a younger brother and sister.
-She is a niece of the late fashion designer Kate Spade (née Brosnahan).

-Though she is well known for playing a Jewish character on television (Mrs. Maisel in The Marvelous Mrs. Maisel), Brosnahan herself is not of Jewish descent.
-She says she was "happily immersed" in Jewish culture thanks to the community of Highland Park, Illinois.

 She attended Wayne Thomas Elementary School and Northwood Junior High School.
 She performed in musical theater during junior high and high school.
 At Highland Park High School, she was on the wrestling team for two years and was a snowboarding instructor.
-When she was 16, she took a class with Carole Dibo, director of Wilmette's Actors Training Center, who is now Brosnahan's manager.
-Brosnahan graduated from New York University’s Tisch School of the Arts in 2012.
+When she was 16, she took a class with Carole Dibo, director of Wilmette's Actors Training Center, who is now her manager.
+Brosnahan graduated from New York University's Tisch School of the Arts in 2012.

 Career

 While still in high school, Brosnahan received her first movie role—that of Lisa in the Michael Bay-produced horror film The Unborn (2009).
+She first appeared on stage in 2009 in Up at Steppenwolf Theatre.
 In college, she appeared in single episodes of television series such as Gossip Girl, The Good Wife, Grey's Anatomy, and In Treatment.
+Brosnahan's early roles include performances in two short films directed by Ari Aster, Basically (2013), and Munchausen (2014).
 After college, she began landing recurring roles in series such as the crime thriller The Blacklist (2014) and the short-lived medical drama Black Box (2014).

-She first appeared on stage in 2009 in Up at Steppenwolf Theatre followed by her Broadway debut in The Big Knife with Roundabout Theatre Company in 2013.
-In 2016 she played Desdemona in Othello at New York Theatre Workshop opposite David Oyelowo and Daniel Craig.
+She made her Broadway debut in The Big Knife with Roundabout Theatre Company in 2013.

 In 2013, she starred as Rachel Posner in the critically acclaimed Netflix political drama House of Cards with Kevin Spacey and Robin Wright.
 Although she was initially booked for only two episodes, she caught the eye of showrunner Beau Willimon, and her character was significantly expanded.
-Her role brought her career prominence, and she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series.

-In 2016, she appeared in Woody Allen's Amazon series Crisis in Six Scenes with Allen, Elaine May and Miley Cyrus.
+Her role brought her career prominence, and she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series at the 67th Primetime Emmy Awards.
+In 2016, she played Desdemona in Othello at New York Theatre Workshop opposite David Oyelowo and Daniel Craig.
+That year she appeared in Woody Allen's Amazon series Crisis in Six Scenes with Allen, Elaine May and Miley Cyrus.